 What's Happening Right Now

-Plain language.
 No jargon.
-Just what every Mountain District resident should know.
+No politics.
+Just what every District 8B resident should know — before it's too late to weigh in.

 Residents reviewing planning boards at the Great Smoky Mountains Heritage Center — community planning meeting, 4th of July